Humans from various cultures holding a planet © Goethe-Institut

 Finland

-OAO stands for heritage teachers’ wellbeing and supporting them at work by providing information, courses, opportunities for collaboration and peer-support.
-The association also works to improve the position of HLT as a subject in the framework of the national core curriculum and the position of the teachers as well.
-It is important to provide equal employment opportunities for teachers with a migrant background and to provide students with migrant backgrounds with highly qualified role models coming from the same background.
+OAO stands for supporting the well-being of heritage language teachers at work by providing information, courses, opportunities for collaboration, and peer-support.
+The association also works to improve the position of HLT as a subject in the framework of the national core curriculum and as well as the status of heritage language teachers.
+It is important to offer students with migrant backgrounds highly qualified role models from the same background and to provide students with migrant backgrounds with highly qualified role models coming from the same background.

 www.ok-opet.fi